rahat3737/rahat3737/README.md

 - 👋 Hi, I’m @rahat3737
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Dhaka University
+- 🌱 I’m currently studying at Dhaka University
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me iammdrahatrahman@gmail.com
 - 😄 Pronouns: him/his